-For investors, they may apply for the Quebec Business People Program, which grants permanent residency to investors depositing a non-bearing interest CAD 800,000 investment through an investment fund for a five-year term.
+Investors can apply for the Quebec Business People Program, which grants permanent residency to investors depositing a non-bearing interest CAD 800,000 investment through an investment fund for a five-year term.

 Apart from residency by marriage, these are the three fastest ways to get permanent residency and eventually citizenship in Canada.
-If you are willing to move with your family to Canada, the easiest and fastest way is transferring CAD 800,000 in an investment fund for 5 years.
+If you are willing to move with your family to Canada, the easiest and fastest way is by transferring CAD 800,000 in an investment fund for 5 years.

 How Americans can reduce their tax liability

 The US passport is one of the most valuable worldwide, providing visa-free access to 174 countries.
-That said, become a US citizen, means become a US taxpayer “till death us do part”.
+That said, becoming a US citizen, means becoming a US taxpayer “till death us do part”.
 Most countries tax their citizens and residents on a basis of residency.
 The USA is an exception to this (the only other country in the world is Eritrea) in that it taxes its citizens wherever they are in the world, on a basis of being American citizens.
 Americans must report and file taxes wherever they reside.

-If you are a US citizen living abroad, you may qualify for the Foreign Earned Income Exclusion and earn annually foreign-US-source taxable income up to $102,100 tax free.
+If you are a US citizen living abroad, you may qualify for the Foreign Earned Income Exclusion and annually earn foreign-US-source taxable income up to $102,100 tax free.
 This amount can be increased up to $250,000 if you include your spouse and housing benefits.

 At Flag Theory, we are providing assistance to American business owners, freelancers, entrepreneurs and investors living abroad or willing to do so, offering an integral tailored internationalization planning.
 Our US Expat package offer includes:

-- Setup a structure and sign documents
+- Setting up a structure and signing documents

 - Ongoing yearly US tax maintenance compliance